wssranjula-cv/Skypebot/README.md

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.
 After deploying get the APPID and APPPassword.
 Change the example.env to .env and paste the values.
+## Code Explaination

+1. Environment Variables: Load environment variables from a .env file.
+These variables include the bot's Microsoft App ID, password, type, and tenant ID.

+2. Server Setup:  Sets up an HTTP server using restify.
+The server listens on a port specified by the environment variable port or PORT, or defaults to 3978 if neither is set.

+3. Bot Authentication:  Creates a ConfigurationServiceClientCredentialFactory with the Microsoft App credentials.
+This factory is used to create a botFrameworkAuthentication object, which is used to authenticate the bot with the Bot Framework service.

+4. Bot Adapter:  Creates a CloudAdapter with the botFrameworkAuthentication object.
+The adapter is responsible for sending and receiving messages from the user.

+5. Error Handling: sets up an error handler for the adapter.
+If an error occurs during a turn of the conversation, the bot sends a trace activity (visible in the Bot Framework Emulator) and two messages to the user.

+6. Bot Dialog: It creates an instance of EchoBot which contains the logic of Printing the User messages in console, This is where the bot's behavior is defined.

+7. Request Handling: It sets up two routes on the server for handling incoming requests.
+The /api/messages route is for normal HTTP requests, and the upgrade event is for WebSocket connections.
+Both routes use the adapter to process the requests and run the bot's dialog.
 ## Further reading

 - [Bot Framework Documentation](https://docs.botframework.com)